Of all the paths you choose in life, make sure a few of them are dirt. John Muir

 Getting out for a hike and opportunities to exercise outdoors can have some incredible health benefits.
 Hiking can help you lower your risk of heart disease and high blood pressure, aid in stroke prevention, diabetes prevention and even prevent certain cancers, as well as reduce stress, and improve your mood and mental health.
 Now especially, as we head into summer, take advantage of the opportunities to exercise outdoors- feel the sunshine on your skin, the wind in your face, and even the cool water on your toes.
 With over 400 National Parks in the US, there is likely to be one near your home or along your route.
 Hiking is a way to take in theses parks and exercise your body and your brain.
 From Maine, to North Carolina to Florida to Arkansas, to Tennessee, to Texas, Colorado, Nevada, California, and in between, there are thousands of dirt paths beckoning you to come explore.
 Click on AllTrails in the Rolling Strong application to check out trails near you.

-- Reduce your risk of stroke, diabetes, and certain cancers
+- Reduces your risk of heart disease, stroke, diabetes, and certain cancers

-- Improve your mood and lessen the incidence of depression and anxiety
+- Improves your mood and lessen the incidence of depression and anxiety

-- Assist with weight loss or weight management
+- Assists with weight loss or weight management

 While most of our exercise is deliberate-climbing on the elliptical, walking for 30 minutes on a break, or lifting in the gym hiking is more spontaneous and unplanned.
 You may find yourself climbing over a fallen tree, jumping a stream, balancing on the rock trail, or breathing heavy as you wind up the switchbacks.
 Every hike is a bit different, even if you have done it before.
 Depending on the season, the colors will change, flowers will vary, the flow of the water may be high or low, and the weather is never certain.
 Before you know it, you have hiked for 2 hours, and are exhausted (in a good way).
 Bring your fit dog along, and get more than a few laughs along the way.